Shea butter: benefits, harm, use

 Shea butter for hair

-- giving hair a natural shine and silkiness;
+- giving hair natural shine and silkiness;

 - moisturizing for dry and brittle ends;